-Read to find out about simple rewards that can be built into a structured classroom rewards system that works well for primary age students.
+If you’re looking for a classroom rewards system to help mitigate challenging behaviors in students and encourage target behaviors, here’ youll find a system that can be turned into a structured system that works well for primary age students.

-But if you’re still deciding if you’ll use a classroom rewards system this year or continue with one, understand that research says that many teachers do use classroom rewards to motivate their students.
+But if you’re still deciding if you’ll use a classroom rewards system this year or continue with one, understand that research says that many teachers do use a classroom rewards system to motivate their students.

 Get access to the FREE Teachers’ Resource Library Here: